Installing Tekton Dashboard

 Optionally, install Tekton Triggers.
 See Installing Tekton Triggers.

-Every Tekton Dashboard release is tested against specific Tekton Pipelines and Tekton Triggers versions.
-See the docs on the main page to find the Tekton Dashboard version that suits your needs.
+Each Tekton Dashboard release is tested against specific Tekton Pipelines and Tekton Triggers versions.
+See the Tekton Dashboard release notes for details of the supported versions.

 Installing Tekton Dashboard on Kubernetes